 The broad RCMAR programs are informed by the fact that underrepresented researchers bring essential diverse perspectives and, often, personal experiences to bear in understanding the social, economic, political, and environmental determinants of racial and ethnic disparities in health and health care.
 According to the federal Office of Minority Health, underrepresentation in research leads to underfunding of health research as well as a lack of culturally appropriate theories, models, and methodologies.

 The CICADA program is facilitated through LDI and, through LDI’s network and infrastructure, links to all of Penn's 12 schools.
-CICADA scholars and mentors are drawn from across the University, creating an interdisciplinary approach to training.
+CICADA mentors are drawn from across the University, creating an interdisciplinary approach to training.